 Problem: It’s important to avoid abrasive materials.
 If you notice you have a great deal of dry skin, you may be tempted to slough off those old skin cells with a pumice stone or scrubbing sponge.
 Unfortunately, this can do more harm than good.

-Use a soft washcloth that doesn’t irritate the skin, or simply stick to using your hands.
+Solution: Use a soft washcloth that doesn’t irritate the skin, or simply stick to using your hands.
 After getting out of the shower, don’t dry your skin too aggressively.
 Rubbing your sensitive skin with a towel can actually exacerbate dry patches and irritation; dab lightly and let your skin air dry as much as possible to retain as much moisture as you can.

 Lack of Moisture